1912 Colorado gubernatorial election: Background

-In 1910, incumbent Democratic Governor John F. Shafroth had won reelection by a 51-43 margin against Republican State Senator John B. Stephen.
+In 1910, incumbent Democratic Governor John F. Shafroth had won reelection by a 51–43 margin against Republican State Senator John B. Stephen.
 Shafroth two terms in office were defined by his push for progressive reforms.
 He successfully passed direct primary, recall, home rule and labor control laws against strong opposition of the Democratic machine in Denver and Colorado corporations.
 In 1912, Shafroth decided against running for another term.
 Instead, he successfully ran for United States Senator that year.

 At the beginning of the 20th century, the Republican party was divided into two main wings: the progressives (led by Theodore Roosevelt) and the conservatives (led by William Howard Taft).
 The rift between the two wings had deepened during the Taft's service as 27th President of the United States, prompting former President Roosevelt to run against the incumbent Taft for the Republican nomination in the 1912 United States Presidential Election.
-Taft won the nomination at the 1912 Republican National Convention in Chicago, causing Roosevelt to found the Progressive Party and run as a third-party candidate.
+Taft won the nomination at the 1912 Republican National Convention in Chicago, causing Roosevelt to found the Progressive and run as a third-party candidate.
 In many other national and state elections in the year 1912, candidates ran against the Democratic and Republican nominees under Roosevelt's "Progressive" or "Bull Mouse" Banner.

 In Colorado, Edward P. Costigan quickly emerged as the leader of the new Progressive Party and was chosen by the party to contest the gubernatorial race.

 Democratic primary

-State Senator Elias M. Ammons was able to win the Democratic primary on September 10, 1912 against former Attorney General Joseph H. Maupin and Colorado State Penitentiary Warden Thomas J. Tynan.
+State Senator Elias M. Ammons was able to win the Democratic primary on September 10, 1912, against former Attorney General Joseph H. Maupin and Colorado State Penitentiary Warden Thomas J. Tynan.
 Ammons had positioned himself as a moderate reformer, who strongly opposed Roosevelt's conservation policies.